-The Format: All official court reporters have been furnished herein format requirements adopted by the Judicial Conference in accordance with Chapter XVIII of Volume VI of the Guide to Judiciary Policies and Procedure.
+The Format: All official court reporters have been furnished herein format requirements adopted by the Judicial Conference in accordance with §520 of the Guide to Judiciary Policies and Procedure.
 The Clerk or the Clerk's designee will monitor transcripts to ensure compliance with format standards.
-Contract or per-diem reporters shall be provided format information by the official court reporter who secured the services of the contract or per-diem reporter.
+Contract or per diem reporters shall be provided format information by the official court reporter who secured the services of the contract or per diem reporter.